-The result of the parent company was a loss of £3.1m (2021: £3.3m loss).
-Advantage has been taken of the exemption available under Companies (Jersey) Law 1991 not to present a profit and loss account for the company alone.
-The parent company profit and loss account was approved by a duly authorised committee of the Board of directors on 15 July 2022.
+The result of the parent company was a loss of £122.0m (2021: £105.0m loss).
+Advantage has been taken of the exemption available under section 408 of the Companies Act 2006 not to present a profit or loss account for the company alone.
+The parent company consolidated statement of profit or loss was approved by a duly authorised committee of the Board of directors on 15 July 2022.